uvalib/deposit-registration/README.md

 * Basic functionality has been copied from "deposit registration" application.

 * All authentication happens using shiboleth.
 If the browser can reach this app, we already know it is a legal user.

+* This project is archived.
+Functionality has moved to [libra-web](https://github.com/uvalib/libra-web).